 - Feel free to add arrows or connectors to relate or tie ideas together.

 - Use colored pens, highlighters, or sticky notes to organize ideas.

 Ideally, you want to solidify your idea or map your story before writing.
 However, there are cases when some writers create the story as they write.
 We suggest preparing a mind map or outline to guide you while writing.

 Before writing, consider getting book-writing tools and software to help you organize your ideas, write your draft, and proofread your work.
 Here are a few online tools to invest in to make writing more efficient and easier.

 Sudowrite is an AI writing tool for creative writers.
-It can generate a draft from a concept, make your writing more descriptive, produce alternate plots, and provide feedback on your content.
+It can generate a draft from a concept, make your writing more descriptive, produce alternate stories and plots, and provide feedback on your content.
 It’s an ideal AI assistant to help with writer’s block.